 Why does clicky report much lower active online users?I am brand new to Clicky.
 My current analytics setup is with Google Analytics and also a service called Woopra.
 I am looking to leave Woopra due to cost.
 The one thing I am comparing right now is the number of active online users.
 Clicky is currently constantly reporting at least 30% less active online users compared to the other two services.
 Does anyone know what is different with Clicky or if there might be settings changes to get it to match closer to the other two?
 I would expect to be off by a few, but not that is much.
+Thank you!

 Posted Mon Jan 13 2014 5:19pm by jeffmacex